-- B. Intentionally contacting the snitch runner, except for seekers. - C. Kicking an opponent. - D. Making forcible contact using the head. - E. Making contact with an opponent's head, neck, or groin. - F. Initiating contact or exerting force at or below the knees of an opponent. - G. Tripping an opponent. - H. Sliding or diving into an opponent. - I. Jumping, leaping, or climbing onto any player.

-J. Intentionally lifting or continuing to hold another player off the ground, either an opponent or a teammate.

-K. Grabbing the broom or clothing of an opponent.

-L. Attempting to steal the quaffle from, contacting, or otherwise interacting with an opposing protected keeper who is in sole possession of the quaffle (See: 7.2.2 Keeper-specific powers).
+- A. Intentionally contacting a player of another position. - B. Intentionally contacting the snitch runner, except for seekers. - C. Kicking an opponent. - D. Making forcible contact using the head. - E. Making contact with an opponent's head, neck, or groin. - F. Initiating contact or exerting force at or below the knees of an opponent. - G. Tripping an opponent. - H. Sliding or diving into an opponent. - I. Jumping, leaping, or climbing onto any player. - J. Intentionally lifting or continuing to hold another player off the ground, either an opponent or a teammate. - K. Grabbing the broom or clothing of an opponent. - L. Attempting to steal the quaffle from, contacting, or otherwise interacting with an opposing protected keeper who is in sole possession of the quaffle (See: 7.2.2 Keeper-specific powers).

-• Penalty: standard contact penalty-illegal physical contact
+Penalty: standard contact penalty-illegal physical contact